 About Delayed Cord Clamping

-Can I choose to do delayed cord clamping and cord blood banking?
+Can I choose delayed cord clamping and bank my cord blood?

 Considerations for expectant parents:

 - A number of Cell Care customers elect to delay clamping of the cord for 30 to 60 seconds prior to collection of their cord blood.

 - In the first 60 seconds after birth, up to 80% of blood volume is transferred from the placenta to the baby38.
 This means that up to 60 seconds of delayed cord clamping allows for your baby to receive the majority of cord blood at birth and still achieve sufficient cord blood for long term banking.